 Once the new site is up and running and the old site is cleared of people, the old site will be cleaned up and turned back into woodland.
 We hope this work will start early 2015.

 Since it was first occupied in August 2001 the site has been unauthorised but tolerated by local authorities, including he previous land owner Devon County Council (DCC) and planning authority Teignbridge District Council (TDC).
 It has however been in need of a long term solution and we worked with Devon County Council and Teignbridge District Council in their bid for funding for a formal site.
 The formal site will be funded by a Homes and Community Agency (HCA) grant worth £1.115million.

 Teignbridge District Council are now the landowner and we manage the site.
 We have a strong culture of recognising the individual needs of a diverse community.
 As Teignbridge’s main housing association, we are committed to meeting local housing needs and managing a permanent site for travellers will be an exciting and challenging new direction for us as a business.
 This site follows years of work to find a suitable and healthy solution for site residents, nearby communities, the wider Haldon area and all local authorities.

-The project will give those residents who want a pitch at the new site access to suitable utilities including toilets, showers, power, bin stores and recycling facilities.
-People who move on to the neighbouring new site will sign an agreement to lease a pitch, pay rent and Council Tax.
-We will employ a site manager who will deal with any issues if they arise.
+The site now provides travellers suitable utilities including toilets, showers, power, bin stores and recycling facilities.
+Those who live there have signed an agreement to lease a pitch, pay rent, service charges, water rates and Council Tax.
+We employ a site manager who will deal with any issues if they arise.